How did I get started with photograph?

 In my late teens I purchased a secondhand SLR Camera and two extra lenses.
 I was then introduced to dark room technics while a student at the London College of Furniture but found that did not really interest me.
 I was only really interested in taking pictures at that time.
 As a member of the Inland Waterways Association I was asked to do a few talks for the Chelmsford Branch and that gave me a great deal of enjoyment being able to share my pictures with other people.

-The picture above is taken at Stoke Bruerne on the Grand Union Canal.
+The four pictures above were taken at Stoke Bruerne on the Grand Union Canal.

 In more recent years I have moved into digital photography which has the great advantage of being able to see the results straight away but looses the excitement of waiting for the pictures to arrive.
 Photography is one of those skills where you are never too old to learn and in recent years I have attended a number of evening classes and day workshops run by a professional photographer who lives close to me.
 I can thoroughly recommend his courses that can be found at ArtEscape Photography.

-The picture above was taken on the Epping and Ongar Railway.
+The pictures above were taken on the Epping and Ongar Railway.

-Being able to manipulate pictures using computer software has enabled me to now become involved in post production but without taking too much away from the original image.
-A 'crop' or removal of unwanted items like a flag pole in the wrong place, helps get the most out of a picture.
-I would prefer to get the picture right 'in camera' but it's easy to miss things and not always possible to go back.
+Being able to manipulate pictures using computer software has enabled me to become involved in post production but without taking too much away from the original image although in some cases it enables me to breath new life into a picture that would otherwise have been written off.
+A ‘crop’ or removal of unwanted items like a flag pole in the wrong place, helps get the most out of a picture.
+I would prefer to get the picture right ‘in camera’ but it’s easy to miss things or find the time and location just gives the wrong lighting effect and it’s not always possible to go back.

 My photography subjects